MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

 END CATCH;
 ```

-1. Highlight the written query and select **&#x23f5;Run**.
+2. Run the modified code.
 You'll see that message returned now contains more information:

    | Result |
    | ------ |